maltarouti/chat-server/README.md

 # chat-server
-A very simple python TCP chat server
+A very simple python TCP chat server.
+This was created to apply the pushing model

 # How to run it?